aleph-im/aleph-vm/src/aleph/vm/controllers/qemu/QEMU.md

 POST http://localhost:4020/control/machine/decadecadecadecadecadecadecadecadecadecadecadecadecadecadecadeca/stop
 Accept: application/json
 ```
-(you might need to comment @require_jwk_authentication)
+(you will need to comment @require_jwk_authentication)

 # Connecting to the VM via your own ssh key
 In local development, if you want to connect via ssh to the VM and you don't have your
-a key included in you base image or inside the aleph message, you can configure it in the following way.
+ key already included in you base image or inside the aleph message, you can configure it in the following way.

 First set your key in the environment variable ALEPH_VM_DEVELOPER_SSH_KEYS in the json format.
 You can add it directly in the `.env` file
 ```env